Emily Ondine Wittman

 - Contemporary World Literature

 I am an Associate Professor in the Department of English.
 My research and teaching interests include international modernism, the practice and theory of translation (with particular attention to modernism and translation), contemporary world literature, and life-writing (from antiquity to the present).
 My most recent book, Interwar Itineraries: Authenticity in Anglophone and French Travel Writing (Amherst College Press), looks at, among others, Michel Leiris, D. H. Lawrence, Louis-Ferdinand Céline, and Evelyn Waugh.
 My previous book, entitled The New Midlife Self-Writing [Routledge], looks at work by Rachel Cusk, Roxane Gay, Sarah Manguso, and Maggie Nelson.
-I have just finished a book entitled Translation and Modernism: The Art of Co-Creation [under contract with Routledge] and beginning another entitled The New Midlife Self-Writing [also under contract with Routledge].
+I have just finished a book entitled Translation and Modernism: The Art of Co-Creation [under contract with Routledge] and a minigraph entitled The New Midlife Self-Writing [also under contract with Routledge].
 I am the co-editor (with Maria Dibattista) of The Cambridge Companion to Autobiography (2014) and Modernism and Autobiography (Cambridge UP, 2014).